 It wasn’t long ago that we were hitting the road for the first time with our BFF’s in the backseat.
 The freedom can be intoxicating, but a split second of bad judgement could be the difference between driving around with your friends and never being able to get behind the wheel again.

 It’s super easy for even experienced drivers to push their cars past the speed limit.
 Sometimes you’re just keeping up with the flow of traffic, others you’re in a rush to get somewhere on time.
 If you choose to speed you’re not only risking getting ticketed, but you’re risking your safety, too.
 Being a few minutes late for class might seem like a big deal, but we promise it’s not worth compromising your safety, and that of other drivers, pedestrians, and cyclists.

 If you’re heading to or from school or even out at lunch hour, it’s important to be mindful when you’re driving through school zones.
 It’s likely that younger kids are walking to school or back home, and it’s imperative to keep an eye out for any of them that might run out into the street.

 While there should be crossing guards and supervising guardians guiding them through intersections, drivers need to do their part to make sure they’re being cautious during these times with increased pedestrian traffic — especially when most of it includes kiddies who probably aren’t paying attention to the road.

 Driving is a privilege that many of us are lucky to have, and it’s uber important that you stick to those best practices you perfected to pass your driving test so that you can keep it.

-Since you’ll be driving safely this back to school season, why not get rewarded for your good habits?
-Track your driving with Onlia Sense to access some awesome perks for being a safe driver.
+Since you’ll be driving safely this back-to-school season, why not get rewarded for your good habits?
+Track your driving with the Onlia Insurance™ app to access some awesome perks for being a safe driver.